 However, just because your main use for your VPN might be on your Apple TV, that doesn't mean you can't protect your other devices.
 With a reasonable five connections permitted simultaneously, you can protect your iPhone, PC, and even more devices as well.
 It's not as generous as some, but it should be enough.

-Get three months free of the best Apple TV VPN
+Get 3 months FREE of the best Apple TV VPN

 ExpressVPN is currently offering Tom's Guide readers three free months – that's 15 months for the price of 12.
 And, in the rare event that it's not for you, you'll also have a 30-day money-back guarantee keeping you safe.
 Not bad for the best Apple TV VPN.